stevencombs/retrocombs.github.io/_posts/2016/2016-08-07-mac-to-chip-serial-connection.md

 ---
 layout: post
-title: 'Mac to C.H.I.P.
+title: 'HOWTO: Make a Mac to C.H.I.P.
 USB OTG serial connection'
 author: 'Steven B. Combs, Ph.D.'
 email: 'steven.combs@gmail.com'
 date: 'August 7, 2016'
 comments: 'yes'
 categories:
   - chip
+tags:
+  - chip
+  - usb
+  - ssh
+  - otg
+  - serial
+  - transfer
 ---

 A key feature of the C.H.I.P. is the 4Gb onboard flash memory.
 Unlike a Raspberry Pi, the C.H.I.P. does not require a microSD card (making the cost to operate a C.H.I.P. even less than a Raspberry Pi).
 You simply connect the C.H.I.P. to your computer and "flash" the C.H.I.P. operating system.
 Once flashed, you don't even need a monitor or keyboard to begin using thanks to Next Thing Co's foresight to include a [USB On-The-Go (OTG) connection][1].